secretstartups/handbook/support/workflows/troubleshooting_kubernetes.html.md

 * `Helm v3` (3.2.0 or higher).
 * A Kubernetes cluster, version `1.13` or higher. `8vCPU` and `30GB` of RAM is recommended.

-Going back to our generated KubeSos output, confirm this by checking:
+Going back to our generated KubeSos output, confirm by checking:

 ### kubectl-check